learnweb/moodle-local_townsquaresupport/README.md

 A moodle local plugin that manages the subplugins for the moodle townsquare block.
 Documentation of the townsquare block: https://github.com/learnweb/moodle-local_townsquare

+## How to install a subplugin ##

+To install a townsquare subplugin, clone the repository of the subplugin into the

+`{your/moodle/dirroot}/local/townsquaresupport/townsquareexpansion/{pluginname}
+`

+directory.

+Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

+Alternatively, you can run

+    $ php admin/cli/upgrade.php

+to complete the installation from the command line.

+## How to implement a subplugin ##

+To implement a subplugin for townsquare, the subplugins needs to meet the following requirements:

+1. The plugin type must be`townsquareexpansion_{pluginname}`.
+2. The plugins must have at least the following files:

+   - `version.php`
+   - `lang/en/{pluginname}.php `
+   - `classes/{pluginname}.php `

+   The most important file is the `{pluginname}` class.
+This class needs to implement the `townsquaresupportinterface` located in
+   `{your/moodle/dirroot}/local/townsquaresupport/classes/townsquaresupportinterface.php.`.
+By implementing the interface, the subplugin can make notifications available for the townsquare block.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >